//this is the mailchimp popup form //ShareThis code for sharing images

 With all of these changes and continued economic uncertainty, organizations may also start to leverage more contract and part-time positions to fill short-term needs without committing to full-time hiring overheads.

-Naturally, some automation or software support in the form of a freelance management system is beneficial in this type of workforce management.
+Naturally, some automation or software support, such as a freelance management system, is beneficial in this type of workforce management.

-One of the newest developments in HR technology is the use of Talent Intelligence.
-Talent Intelligence tools are recruiting tools designed to help organizations identify and recruit top talent by providing them with data-driven insights and recommendations.
+The application of AI in talent acquisition, also known as Talent Intelligence, is one of the most recent advancements in HR technology.
+Talent Intelligence integrated into recruiting tools is designed to help organizations identify and recruit top talent by providing them with data-driven insights and recommendations.
 Many include the ability to:

 • Search and filter internal and external candidate data in order to find qualified prospects for new roles, including existing employers for internal mobility opportunities.